aws-samples/aws-genai-llm-chatbot/README.md

 Default output format: json
 ```

-You are all set for deployment, you can now jump to [.3 of the deployment section below](#deployment-dependencies-installation).
+You are all set for deployment; you can now jump to [.3 of the deployment section below](#deployment-dependencies-installation).

 #### Local deployment
 If you have decided not to use AWS Cloud9 or GitHub Codespaces, verify that your environment satisfies the following prerequisites: